UCAS Code: L100

 - To provide critical learning skills appropriate for postgraduate study.

-- Prepares graduates for careers in the public and private sector, including financial services, business management and the Government Economic Service.
+- Prepares you for careers in the public and private sector, including financial services, business management and the Government Economic Service.
 Also prepares you for the transition to independent postgraduate study.

-- Suitable for students with a minimum of GCSE Mathematics grade B, or equivalent.
+- Suitable for if you have a minimum of GCSE Mathematics grade B, or equivalent.

 For students entering 13/14*